Contact 3-manifolds, holomorphic curves and intersection theory: The adjunction formula

 The precise definition of $\delta_\infty(u,z)$ is then

 which is a nonnegative integer and is independent of~$\tau$.

-As mentioned in Remark~\ref{remark:braids}, the computation of $\inter_\infty^\tau(u,z)$ in terms of winding numbers also leads to an alternative interpretation of it as the writhe of a braid, and this is how it appears in the literature on Embedded Contact Homology, i.e.~$\inter_\infty(u,z)$ contains the same information as the quantity $w_\tau(\cdot)$ in \cites{Hutchings:index,Hutchings:lectures}.
+As mentioned in Remark~\ref{remark:braids}, the computation of $\inter_\infty^\tau(u,z)$ in terms of winding numbers also leads to an alternative interpretation of it as the writhe of a braid, which we will say more about in \S\ref{sec:ECH}.
 Up to issues of bookkeeping, \eqref{eqn:adjunctionRef} is also equivalent to the so-called \emph{relative} adjunction formula first written down by Hutchings, see in particular \cite{Hutchings:index}*{Remark~3.2}.
 The innovation of \cite{Siefring:intersection} was to transform this into a relation between homotopy-invariant quantities that have geometric meanings independent of any choice of trivializations.